noellimx/golila/README.md

 heroku addons must have postgres.

-2022 APR 8: See `start` npm script for deployment steps. heroku will run `npm run start` on dyno restart.

 ## Notes

 2022 APR 8: See `start` npm script for deployment steps. heroku will run `npm run start` on dyno restart. \